• Cozy Winter Recipes

 • FAQ

-• Other Recipes to Try
+• More Recipes To Try

 • Recipe

-• Cooking spray: You can use muffin liners for these, but you will still want to be sure to spray cooking spray on the tops of the muffins tins so your muffin tops don't stick.
+• Cooking spray: You can use muffin liners for these, but you will still want to be sure to spray cooking spray on the tops of the muffin tins so your muffin tops don't stick.

 • Flour: All purpose flour measured by scooping into the measuring cup and leveling with a knife.